AdobeDocs/commerce-merchant-services.en/help/payment-services/refunds.md

 ---
 title: Refunds
-Description: Create refunds for Payment Services orders in the Admin as part of the credit memo process.
+description: Create refunds for Payment Services orders in the Admin as part of the credit memo process.
 ---
 # Refunds